Broadway finds a new stage in an old venue: Cuba

 Whatever the reason, the curtain came down on Broadway in Cuba.

-Andy Señor Jr., a Cuban-American who will direct "Rent" in Cuba, also hoped the play's gay story lines would resonate in a country where homosexuality was not decriminalised until 1979.
+Andy Señor Jr., a Cuban-American who will direct "Rent" in Cuba, also hoped the play's gay story lines would resonate in a country where homosexuality was not decriminalized until 1979.

 "'Rent' is such a celebration of who you choose to be in your life," Señor said.
 "I'm hoping the gay community knows about the show and comes to see it, and that they're able to see themselves on stage."